Guide

 1. Sort out governance questions

 GRC affects the whole business and cannot be the sole responsibility of a single individual or a department.
 Board members, senior leadership, IT leaders, product leaders, business operators, and compliance professionals all have roles to play.
-For example, IT and security managers implement specific security controls as part of the cybersecurity risk management process
+For example, IT and security managers implement specific security controls as part of the cybersecurity risk management process.

 Developers must know what encryption standard to use during software development and follow the designated process to review code for security gaps.
 Senior leadership must set the tone from the top, dictate the organization’s risk tolerance profile, and approve employee reward plans.
 HR plays a role in influencing employees to complete compliance training on topics such as data privacy and cybersecurity awareness.

-You need to determine who will be accountable for the GRC compliance program, what responsibilities reside with each key player, how GRC information will be shared and escalated, and what resources will be dedicated to GRC.
+You need to determine who will be accountable for your GRC compliance program, what responsibilities reside with each key player, how GRC information will be shared and escalated, and what resources will be dedicated to GRC.

 Coordination and effective collaboration matter.
 A compliance officer (or the technology leader stepping into that role) needs to make sure that different issues are routed to the right group and that there’s no duplication of effort or groups operating at cross-purposes.